codefori/vscode-ibmi/docs/articles/local-project.md

 To compile code from your local project, you should connect to an IBM i.
 This method is the same as always; though the Code for IBM i extension.

-Sources in a Local Project should use the same formats as working in source members when making use of copy and include statements (since most Actions only support `qsys` as of now).

 ## Project file

 When you connect to a system with a workspace open for the first time, it will ask the user if it is an IBM i project.
 You will only see this notice if the `./iproj.json` file does not exist.
 This is the projects configuration file. **You should check `iproj.json` into git** as all developers will need it.
 When it creates the default config, it may also create a `.env` file. **`.env` should be added to the `.gitignore`** because each developer should have their own version of it.